kavyaparashardatabricks/tko-autogov/docs/quickstart.md

 # Quick Start

-Get Finance Governance running in your Databricks workspace in under 10 minutes.
+Get AutoGov running in your Databricks workspace in under 10 minutes.

 ## Prerequisites